SujithKumar-Codes/AlertVision---Abandoned-Object-Detection-System/README.md

 ## 🚀 Features

 - 🎯 **Real-Time Object Detection** — Uses YOLOv8 to detect people and objects from video streams.
-- 🧠 **Person Re-Identification** — ResNet50 helps verify if the same person returns to the object.
+- 🧠 **Person Re-Identification** — OSNet helps verify if the same person returns to the object.
 - 📏 **Proximity Check** — Calculates the distance between objects and persons to monitor interaction.
 - ⏲️ **Abandonment Timer** — Starts a timer if no person is near an object; flags it as abandoned after a threshold.
 - ♻️ **Dynamic Timer Reset** — Timer resets if the person comes back before time runs out.